tuya/tuya-iotos-embeded-demo-ble-gesture-controller/README.md

 - Edit code

-   1. In `tuya_ble_sdk_demo.h`, populate the PID, MAC address, UUID, and authKey with the value you obtained from the [Tuya IoT Development Platform](https://iot.tuya.com/).
+   1. In `tuya_ble_sdk_demo.h`, populate the PID, MAC address, UUID, and authKey with the value you obtained from the [Tuya IoT Platform](https://iot.tuya.com/).

       ```c
       #define TY_DEVICE_NAME        "demo"